Collection date: Sept 1923

 Thomas Lawley at Church Stretton Union workhouse: age 72, 1 song ‘On Christmas Night all christians sing’ (FT4962) on 1 Sept 1923: Sharp had already collected this carol from William Bayliss in Buckland Glos in April 1909 and published it in his ‘English Folk-Carols’ book (Novello 1911 p24).
 It is a very old carol, attributed to Bishop Wadding in 1684 but is sometimes referred to today as the ‘Sussex Carol’, because Vaughan Williams collected a version from Mrs Verrall near Horsham in 1904 and published it in 1919.
 Sharp obviously liked Thomas Lawley’s tune.

 Thomas Lawley worked all his life as an agricultural labourer and lived with his widowed mother for many years at Wall Bank, 3 miles E of Church Stretton.
-He never married and probably died January qr 1924 (ref 6a 893).
+In the 1921 census he was aged 70, working on Gilbury farm at Church Stretton for a Mr Hollingsworth.
+Thomas never married and probably died January qr 1924 (ref 6a 893).